Perpetually Dominating Large Grids: Eternally Dominating Finite Grids

-The above proof is crucially based on the fact that $\gamma^\infty(P_5) = 3$.
-Indeed, $2$ guards cannot eternally dominate a path of length $5$.
+The above proof is crucially based on the fact that $\gamma^\infty_{\mathrm{m}}(P_5) = 3$.
+Indeed, it is easy to verify that two guards cannot m-eternally dominate a path of length five.
 Therefore, a uniform approach as the one taken in the proof of Lemma~\ref{lem:imp-bound} is bound to fail.
 Furthermore, for non-uniform boundary guarding approaches, the problem seems to persist.
 In such approaches, boundary guards are not dedicated to a single $P_5$ segment of the side.
-Intuitively, the latter can easily lead to the creation of bias meaning that eventually the extra corner guard (or by extension any constant number of extra corner guards) has to move in order to assist with the protection of the boundary, hence leaving the corner unguarded.
+Intuitively, the latter can easily lead to the creation of bias, meaning that eventually the extra corner guard (or any constant number of extra corner guards) has to move in order to assist with the protection of the boundary and leave the corner unoccupied.